KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_1starting_our_single_page_app.md

 5. In Google Chrome, navigate to [http://localhost:4200](http://localhost:4200) to see your working (basic) app.

   {% hint style='tip' %}
 In iTerm2 (mac), open a new tab or in Git Bash (windows), open a new window to be ready for the next CLI commands.
-You'll want to leave `ng serve` running in your CLI tool to see the live updates as we progress through the project.
+You'll want to leave `ng serve` running in your CLI tool to see the live updates as you progress through the project.
   {% endhint %}

 ### Make a Change

-Let’s make some updates to the app to see the live reload we get from `ng serve`!
-Remember the `ng serve` command watches for changes to our project files and automatically refreshes the browser for us so we don’t have to.
+Make some updates to the app to see the live reload we get from `ng serve`!
+Remember the `ng serve` command watches for changes to your project files and automatically refreshes the browser for you so you don’t have to.
 This is called “live reload.”

 1. Open Atom via the command line